fPrager/unitree/README.md

 # unitree

-a node project to merge artistic renderings with info viz
+a node project to combine rendered structures with an original image and add some kind of information viz

+still needs some conceptual work